AcuGIS/Tile-Portal/docs/source/groups.rst

 Overview
 ==================

-Report permissions are granted to User Groups.
+Layer permissions are granted to User Groups.

 Pre-installed Groups